Aaron-Zhao123/ELEC50009/lab2/lab2.md

 ## Task 2: Program a NIOS II system

 > [!TIP]
-> If you failed to launch *NIOS II Software Build Tools for Eclipse*, please refer to the Troubleshooting section at the end of this document.
+> Quartus 18.1 already has eclipse installed, but newer version requires manual installation of Quartus.
+If you are not using Quartus 18.1 and failed to launch *NIOS II Software Build Tools for Eclipse*, please refer to the Troubleshooting section at the end of this document.

 Please follow the instructions of part 2 of the manual.
 Follow the manual and use the `hello_world_small` example.